 About the Author

-JC Thorpe brings 30 years of visual communications experience to the PriceWeber roster of creative talent.
+JC Thorpe brings 30 years of visual communications, video production and CGI digital experience to the PriceWeber roster of creative talent.
 JC has played a key role in the development and execution of national print and broadcast advertising, channel marketing and branding for consumer, industrial and agricultural clients.
 JC leads our 2D and 3D illustration and animation capabilities.